Rome Opera House Tickets and Tours

 • By credit and debit card: American Express, Visa, Maestro, Mastercard, BankAmericard, CartaSi, Diners.

-If the tickets are for same-day performances, come to the Opera House one hour before or up to 15 minutes after the start of the performance.
+If the tickets are for same-day performances, please arrive at the Opera House one hour before or up to 15 minutes after the start of the performance.

-If you are one of those who prefer to buy tickets in advance online and save queues or surprises, you can go to their website and see all the available performances, seats, dates, etc.
+If you prefer to buy tickets in advance online to avoid lines or surprises, you can visit their website to view all available performances, seats, dates, etc.

 Buy or reserve your tickets by phone:

-You can also purchase your tickets by phone through the number: 06 48160255.
-Remember that this phone number is an Italian line and commissions may be charged when calling abroad, and you must also enter the country code.
+You can also purchase your tickets by phone at: 06 48160255.
+Please note that this is an Italian-language line and international calling charges may apply; you will also need to dial the country code.

 Tickets purchased by phone must be picked up at the box office within 48 hours prior to the performance.